webclinic017/BinanceTrader-Extended/README.md

 ## Installation

 1. Clone the repository:

    ```bash
    git clone https://github.com/BeratDM/BinanceTrader-Extended.git
    cd BinanceTrader-Extended
    ```

 2. Set up a virtual environment (optional but recommended):

    ```bash
    python -m venv venv
    source venv/bin/activate  # On Windows: venv\Scripts\activate
    ```

 3. Install the required Python packages:

    ```bash
    pip install -r requirements.txt
    ```

 ## Usage

 1. **Environment Setup:** Create your `.env` file at `./app/.env` with your API keys using `./app/.env.template`.

 2. **Run The Program:** Go to the `./app` folder and run `main.py`.
 A flask application will start and you can visit the url in your browser.

 3. **Strategy Development:** New trading strategies can be developed inside the `TradeStrategies` folder by making a new Python file for your strategy and creating two classes, one for backtesting subclassing the `backtrader.Strategy` class, and the other for live trading subclassing the `bStrategy` class.
-After that, edit the `TradeStrategies/strategy_manager.py` to reference your classes.
+After that, edit the `TradeStrategies/strategy_manager.py` and your `.env` files similarly to the examples to reference your classes.

 ---